neptune-3d/dom/README.md

 npm install @neptune3d/dom
 ```

-> ⚠️ While this library's API is mostly stable, some parts may still change without warning.
+> ⚠️ While this library's API is mostly stable, some parts are still under development.

 ## Usage